macs30123-s23/final-project-ayako/README.md

 For import results, contrary to export case, the positive value aligns with theory.
 However, only 19 out of 87 product have significant values.
 This is similar to [3].
 Note that among major HS2 codes, only 30 and 44 have coefficients with significant values but the signs are opposite.

+Please note that we have several limitation in this estimation.
+First, in import model, we should include Japan GDP instead of trading partner's GDP.
+Second, we show p-values of $\lambda_1,\rho_j$ instead of normalized one.
+This is because there is limited flexibility in python package and we need to use Stata to conduct such analysis.

 <p align="center">
   <figcaption>Export Results</figcaption>